 American Statistical Association's position

 Clayton references the ASA's 2016 writing recommending to not rely only on p-values, and their 2019 updating.
 However, ASA has a more recent document, clarifying their stance.
-I don't hold Clayton against this, as it came out probably after his book was already complete.
+I don't hold this against Clayton, as it came out probably after his book was already complete.
 To summarize:

 - ASA statement on p-values (2016)